bernhardAxonIvy/doc/source/engine-guide/integration/reverse-proxy/secure-setup/port.rst

 Different Host
 ^^^^^^^^^^^^^^

-If the reverse proxy and the |ivy-engine| run on two different hosts:
+If the reverse proxy and the Axon Ivy Engine run on two different hosts:

 |